 If you have a plant that shows stress, you can always come out in the evening and just water around that plant, not the whole garden.

-The general rule of thumb is that most gardens need an inch of water per week.
+al rule of thumb is that most gardens need an inch of water per week.
 If you haven’t received an inch of rain, that means it’s up to you, the gardener, to supply more water.
 Even if you

 Had an inch of rain, you should still check your soil daily to determine if your garden needs extra water.